-Fig 1: This is a graph showing the projected red panda decline from 2010 to 2026 .[7]
+Fig 1: The projected red panda decline from 2010 to 2026 [7]

 The graphical representation shows steady decline of the population of red panda since 2010.
 If this trend continues, their numbers may continue to fall.
 This indicates an urgent need for stronger conservation efforts.